karthikvenkat17/sapautoscaling/docs/sapodata.md

 - Save and generate the service using the Generate Runtime Objects option at the top

-- Redefine the GET_ENTTITYSET method with the below code.
-Replace the table name with **/sdf/smon_header** if SMON is being used.
+- Redefine the GET_ENTTITYSET method to fetch data based on filter.
+Sample code is shown below (Replace the table name with **/sdf/smon_header** if SMON is being used).
 We are not going to use the other methods in this demo so we will leave them empty.
 Save and activate the objects

 ``` abapcode
 data: lv_osql_where_clause type string.